 Bad online reputation can be a significant problem to fix when you take other factors into consideration.
 It’s not just word of mouth that can ruin your reputation.
 Sites like Glassdoor and various other review websites are the main areas visited by consumers and employee prospects to get a feel for the rating of a company.
 When these reviews are full of complaints and low ratings, people grow wary of your company name.

 To fix your online reputation, you have to think long term.
-What is only a year of good reputation compared to the longevity of your corporation?
+How does a year of negative reviews affect your corporation in the long run?
 With a bad online reputation, the operating costs could outweigh every other area of your company.
 In that retrospect, paying for reputation repair services is a worthy cost in the grand scheme of a corporation’s solvency.

 Here are a few points to protect to help fix your online reputation: